My Account

 What Is A Section 125 Cafeteria Plan?

-A Section 125 Cafeteria Plan, also known simply as a cafeteria plan or a flexible benefits plan, is a type of employee benefits plan governed by Section 125 of the Internal Revenue Code in the United States.
+A Section 125 Cafeteria Plan, also known as a cafeteria plan or a flexible benefits plan, is a type of employee benefits plan governed by Section 125 of the Internal Revenue Code in the United States.
 It allows employees to choose from a menu of pre-tax benefits, similar to selecting items from a cafeteria menu.

 Under a Section 125 plan, eligible employees can use pre-tax dollars to pay for certain qualified expenses, such as health insurance premiums, dental and vision care, unreimbursed medical expenses, and dependent care expenses.
-By paying for these expenses with pre-tax dollars, employees can reduce their taxable income, which in turn lowers their overall tax liability and increases their take-home pay.

 There are different types of Section 125 plans, including Premium Only Plans (POP), Flexible Spending Accounts (FSA), Health Savings Accounts (HSA), and Dependent Care Assistance Plans (DCAP), each with its own set of rules and regulations.
 These plans can offer significant tax advantages for both employers and employees, making them a popular component of many employee benefits packages.